You probably played a version of the “broken telephone game” as a child, either at a party, in a classroom, or at home.

 Broken Telephone Phrases

-You can use short or long phrases to begin the game.
+Start the game with short or long phrases.
 Then hear the broken telephone sentences revealed at the end of the line or circle.
 Or be pleasantly surprised by phrases that make it to the end intact.

 Here are some good broken telephone sentences to get you started: